 Trees are beautiful any time of year; summertime requires deep watering weekly to keep those roots moist.
-Liquid amber, European White birch, dwarf Alberta spruce, and Silver birch trees are always lovely in gardens and good choices for landscaping.
+Fall is the perfect time to plant them with gorgeous shades of foliage, and winter showcases their limbs.
+The European White birch, dwarf Alberta spruce, and Silver birch trees are always lovely in gardens and good choices for landscaping.
 Their fall colors are varied and beautiful to see!
 Trees and shrubs need water during the winter, too.
 Give them ample water through the fall and then water about once a month during the winter.
 Watering in the winter is tricky – try to pick a day when temperatures are above freezing, and water early in the day so water can be absorbed before temperatures drop at night.
-We have fruit trees, nut trees, willows, Oak and citrus trees, just some of our selections.
+We have fruit trees, nut trees, willows, and Oak, just some of our selections.
 Our trees are healthy, and strong with good root systems.
 Prune fruit trees in the spring; Dave Wilson's website has some videos about how and when to prune fruit trees, and answers other questions you may have.

-Imagine harvesting a bounty of produce each summer -- plums, apricots, cherries, apples, and figs, right from your own trees; how about lemons, limes, mandarins or peaches?
-Shop early each season for great plant selections: try something new like pears, figs, walnuts, kumquats or pomegranates.
+Imagine harvesting a bounty of produce each summer -- plums, apricots, cherries, apples, and figs, right from your own trees; how about pears or juicy peaches?
+Shop early each season for great plant selections: try something new like figs or pomegranates.
 We carry Asian, Comice, Red Bartlett, Aristocrat Pear trees, and the popular Gravenstein Apple, producing nice large, crisp and juicy apples!
 We also have Satsuma Plum, Persimmon and many more!